awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-getting-started-mock.md

 1. Under the resource name \(**/**\), you'll see a dropdown menu\.
 Choose **GET** and then choose the checkmark icon to save your choice\.

 1. You'll see a **/ – GET – Setup** pane\.
 For **Integration Type**, choose **Mock**\.
-![\[API Gateway Method Setup pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-mock-choose-integration.png)
+![\[API Gateway method setup pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-mock-choose-integration.png)

 1. Choose **Save**\.
 Now you'll see a **/ – GET – Method Execution** pane:
-![\[API Gateway Method Execution pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-mock-integration-boxes.png)
+![\[API Gateway method execution pane\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/apigateway-mock-integration-boxes.png)

    The **Method Execution** pane contains these items, in clockwise order:
    + **Client**: This box represents the client \(browser or app\) that calls your API's `GET` method\.
 If you choose the **Test** link and then choose **Test**, this simulates a `GET` request from a client\.